-From braided bracelets, to multi-layered glass bead necklaces, the options for making DIY-jewelry are endless.
+From braided bracelets to multi-layered glass bead necklaces, the options for making DIY jewelry are endless.
 Pick up supplies at an arts and crafts store, and check out artisan-centric websites like Etsy for inspiration.

 Volunteer for a Cause

 Offer your time and energy to a cause that aligns with your values.
-From an after-school reading program to delivering meals to those that need it most, there's a volunteer opportunity to suit your schedule and interest.
+From an after-school reading program to delivering meals to those who need it most, there's a volunteer opportunity to suit your schedule and interest.

 Learn to Play Chess

 Cultivate patience and strategic thinking with chess.
-Each piece plays a specific role, and one needn't be a prodigy like The Queen's Gambit's protagonist to enjoy the game.
+Each piece plays a specific role, and one needn't be a prodigy like The Queen's Gambit protagonist to enjoy the game.
 Learn and play online, or go tactile with an in-person game.

 Start a YouTube Channel

 This hobby can be as simple or as intricate as you make it.
 To get started, all you need is your cell phone to record and some basic editing skills.
-Choose a theme, like your favorite IKEA hacks, skincare tutorials, or your latest cooking experiments, click record and off you go.
+Choose a theme, like your favorite IKEA hacks, skincare tutorials, or your latest cooking experiments; click record; and off you go.

 Create a Mindfulness or Meditation Practice